Inspired by Sevdah, Bosnian love songs, in celebration of peace, unity and equality!

 I was born in Sarajevo in early 60's.
-I never liked winter, but I liked snow.
+I never liked winter, and I somewhat liked snow.
 There was something magical when everything gets emerged in its silence, and people look happy for no particular reason at all, other than it snows.
 I never liked rain. there was something really sad about it.
 I remember we had an old record with a really sad song on it, and a picture of the rain drops on the window overlooking the gray sky, which somehow perfectly fitted its sad lyrics.

 I liked summers.
 It was sunny and warm, and that was the time we went on vacation to the seaside.
 I liked everything about the sea - its smell, color, I even liked myself better, because everything in me was perfectly balanced and I didn't have to do anything about it, except to be there.
 I always envied the kids who lived at the seaside.
 All they had to do is be born, and that was it, mission accomplished.
 But somehow they didn't seem to realize that, they rarely went to swim in the ocean and enjoy the sun on the beach.
 Like they didn't care about it at all.
 Other people have to work hard over the year just so that they could borrow a small piece of that magic for just a short time.

 There was, however, a feeling equally good, or maybe even better, to come back home, to see the well known landscape, and to recognize the landmarks of your hometown.
 Your heart always jumps a little, and although you tell him it's okay, it's just home, it didn't matter.
 Why is that?
 What is so special about that place we call home?
 How come it feels so good, even if you have just come from a much nicer place?